 Romania's Bran Castle © Todor Bozhinov

-Characterised by dark forest, medieval villages, and gothic castles, Romania is a mesmerising destination; with seven UNESCO-listed monuments, magnificent landscapes, as well as a vivid culture, visiting Romania is truly an adventure.
+Characterised by dark forest, medieval villages, and gothic castles, Romania is a mesmerising destination in the heart of central Europe.
+Its seven UNESCO-listed monuments, magnificent landscapes, as well as a vibrant culture are just some of the ingredients that make Romania an unforgettable adventure.

-The country has slowly emerged from the effects of repression under communism, and is rapidly regaining its identity as a popular tourist destination with plenty to offer the international traveller.
-Exploring Romania is certainly rewarding, with the names of attractions alone evoking a certain charm - who could resist finding out more about mysterious Transylvania, the literary home of mythical monsters.
+The country has slowly emerged from the effects of repression under communism, and is rapidly regaining its identity as a popular tourist destination.
+Exploring Romania is certainly rewarding, with the names of attractions alone evoking a certain charm.
+Who could resist discovering more about mysterious Transylvania, the literary home of mythical monsters?

-The mix of quaint medieval towns and castles, drab cities striving for Western modernism, and the diverse rural landscape seemingly untouched by modern history, offers a fascinating kaleidoscope.
-Romania appeals to visitors because it is so unique: it has one foot firmly placed in the past, while the other is stretching forward in an effort to keep up with the progress of the modern world.
+Romania's mix of quaint medieval towns and castles, drab cities striving for Western modernism, and timeless rural landscapes make it a dream destination.
+Romantics and history buffs in particular will be pleased with what they encounter; the country has one foot firmly placed in the past, while the other is stretching forward in an effort to keep up with the progress of the modern world.